giovastabile/dtcc/workflows/README.md

 `pip install -U dragonfly-core`
 `pip install dragonfly-energy`

 Ensure other dependencies for Honeybee-energy are met.
 Honeybee-energy leverages the EnergyPlus simulation engine and the OpenStudio SDK in order to add energy simulation properties and capabilities to honeybee-core.
+You can use the ladybug tools pollination installer to make sure the simulation dependencies are installed.
 [Honebee-energy](https://github.com/ladybug-tools/honeybee-energy#honeybee-energy)

 ### 2\.
 Preparing the data